vlang-association/blog/content/blog/intellij-v-beta.4.md

 ## Debugger improvements

-Debugging is undoubtedly one of the great benefits of the plugin, as it provides a convenient way to find bugs in programs.
+Debugging is undoubtedly one of the great features of the plugin, as it provides a convenient way to find bugs in programs.
 One of the very handy features of debuggers is to execute small expressions.
 However, the LLDB and GDB debuggers do not support this feature for V, so we decided to